Many Beautiful Things

 Many Beautiful Things is a 2015 documentary film written and directed by Laura Waters Hinson.
 It follows the story of 19th century female artist, Lilias Trotter, and her decision to leave her life in England for a life of missionary work in French Algeria.
 This film features Michelle Dockery and John Rhys-Davies with the original film score written and performed by Sleeping at Last.

 The film was produced by Oxvision Films and Image Bearer Pictures.
-It premiered at the Heartland Film Festival in Indianapolis, Indiana on October 17, 2015.
-It showed at the National Gallery of Art in Washington, D.C. on February 6, 2016 as a part of its nationwide release tour.
+It premiered at the Heartland Film Festival in Indianapolis, Indiana on 17 October 2015.
+It showed at the National Gallery of Art in Washington, D.C., on 6 February 2016 as a part of its nationwide release tour.

 Synopsis

 The film tells the story of Lilias Trotter, a young artist from the British Victorian era who left her promising art career for a life of missionary work in the North African country of Algeria.
 By following what she believes to be her vocation, she sacrifices the opportunity of being the apprentice of one of the most influential art critics of the Victorian Era, John Ruskin.
 The film chronicles the relationship and written correspondence between Lilias Trotter (voice of Michelle Dockery) and John Ruskin (voice of John Rhys-Davies), who spends much of his life trying to convince Lilias to come back to her home in England and continue her career in art.

 The film explores the psychological complexities of this decision for Lilias, who struggles to find a way for her artistic talent to coincide with her missionary vocation.
 Because the time of Lilias' decision to move to Africa overlaps with the beginning of the Suffragette Movement in England, an underlying theme of female independence and empowerment is present throughout the film.